JiiXaa/bomb-sweeper/README.md

 ## Known Bugs

-There are no identified bugs as at now.
+There are no identified bugs as of now.
 Constant manual tests were done as the features were added.
 Fixed, and checked with appropriate commit messages.

 ## Credits